phongduong/my-portfolio/data/posts/uninitialize-git-repository.md

 date: 2020-12-10T15:02:30.101Z
 tag: git
 ---
 To uninitialize your git repository, you can delete `.git` folder in your repository.
 It is a hidden folder.
-You should enable the show hidden items option in your explorer before deleting the folder.
+You should show hidden items in your explorer before deleting the folder.

 You can also delete the folder by running `rm` command in the root of your repository